Ozath/ot-harjoitustyo/documents/brainstorming.md

   + Implement as automatic functionality on exit if puzzle not solved.
 Save to [sudoku.txt](https://github.com/Ozath/ot-harjoitustyo/blob/master/data/sudoku.txt) file in [data](https://github.com/Ozath/ot-harjoitustyo/tree/master/data).

-- Instead of reading a prebuilt sudoku puzzle from a file generate a random sudoku puzzle on game start.
+- Instead of reading a prebuilt sudoku puzzle from a file, generate a random sudoku puzzle on game start.
-  +

 ### Sudoku (src/sudoku)

 - Allow player to select difficulty of the sudoku puzzle.